ITV’s Dancing on Ice will return this weekend following a one week break.

 Myleene Klass shared the news on her Twitter, posting a promo pic as she wrote: “Guess who won’t be holding the coats by the side of the rink anymore!My girls have been begging me to do @dancingonice.
 I’ve always been scared my piano fingers will get sliced off!
 Anyway,I want to make them proud, show them I’m up for a challenge and try for a bum like Jlo.”

-Dancing on Ice will return in 2021.
+Dancing on Ice is on ITV on Sundays at 6pm.
 You can also check out what else is on with our TV Guide.